TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

          Details: [1×1 struct]
 ```

-When saving your dataset for later use in the GUI, raw and preprocessed is saved as a .dat file in binary format independent of the format of the original dataset.
-This saves not only memory, but also enables to load the raw and preprocessed dataset within seconds (given they are saved on a SSD).
+When saving your dataset for later use in NeuroMod, channel data is saved as a .dat file in binary format independent of the format of the original dataset.
+This saves not only memory, but also enables to load the raw and preprocessed dataset within seconds (given they are saved on a SSD) and is faster than loading the NEO.mat file or .nwb files you can save in NeuroMod.
+Only loading data saved in NeuroMod for later use in SpikeInterface and saved during the data extraction from a raw recording with NEO can be loaded back into NeuroMod as fast, but not with all dataset components present (like spike data).

 > ### **General Remarks**